 - A stand mixer or handheld electric mixer to whip your cream

 I also highly recommend freezer-safe containers with tight-fitting lids to store your ice cream in.
 I love these ice cream containers and own several in different sizes.

 1 ROAST.
-Place cherries in a baking dish lined with foil.
+First you’ll need to roast the cherries.
+Place them in a baking dish lined with foil.
 Roast at 400F and take out after 30-45 minutes or when the cherries are soft and juicy.
 Stir the cherries halfway so they don’t burn.

 2 PUREE.
 Allow the cherries to cool before puréeing.
 I use an immersion blender.
 You can also use a blender or a food processor.